Quantum dynamical characterization and simulation of topological phases with high-order band inversion surfaces: Abstract

 \section{Abstract}

-How to characterize topological quantum phases is a most fundamental issue in the broad field of topological matter.
-Based on dimension reduction approach, here we propose a new characterization theory of equilibrium topological phases by far-from-equilibrium quantum dynamics.
-For a $d$-dimensional ($d$D) topological phase with Chern number or winding number, we show that its characterization can be reduced to lower-dimensional topological invariants in the high-order band inversion surfaces (BISs), of which the $n$th order BIS is a $(d-n)$D interface in momentum space.
-In quenching the system from trivial phase to topological regime, we show that the quantum dynamics exhibit nontrivial topological pattern in the arbitrary $n$th order BISs, which universally corresponds to and so characterizes the equilibrium topological phase of the post-quench Hamiltonian.
-This prediction unveils a high-order dynamical bulk-surface correspondence in the momentum space, with which we propose new dynamical schemes with experimental advantages to detect topological states by quantum quenches.
-In particular, based on the highest-order BISs which are of zero dimension, the detection of topological phase can be achieved with minimal measurements.
+How to characterize topological quantum phases is a fundamental issue in the broad field of topological matter.
+From a dimension reduction approach, we propose the concept of high-order band inversion surfaces (BISs) which enable the optimal schemes to characterize equilibrium topological phases by far-from-equilibrium quantum dynamics, and further report the experimental simulation.
+We show that characterization of a $d$-dimensional ($d$D) topological phase can be reduced to lower-dimensional topological invariants in the high-order BISs, of which the $n$th-order BIS is a $(d-n)$D interface in momentum space.
+In quenching the system from trivial phase to topological regime, we unveil a high-order dynamical bulk-surface correspondence that the quantum dynamics exhibits nontrivial topological pattern in arbitrary $n$th-order BISs, which universally corresponds to and so characterizes the equilibrium topological phase of the post-quench Hamiltonian.
+This high-order dynamical bulk-surface correspondence provides new and optimal dynamical schemes with fundamental advantages to simulate and detect topological states, in which through the highest-order BISs that are of zero dimension, the detection of topological phase relies on only minimal measurements.
+We experimentally build up a quantum simulator with spin qubits to investigate a $3$D chiral topological insulator through emulating each momentum one by one and measure the high-order dynamical bulk-surface correspondence, with the advantages of topological characterization via highest-order BISs being demonstrated.